NomadFlow

 • Feature browser — list, create, and switch feature branches

-The TUI is built with ratatui and exits cleanly, handing off to tmux attach if a session was selected.
+The TUI is built with ratatui and exits cleanly.

 Daemon files